2985578957/flex_extract/For_developers/Sphinx/source/Documentation/input.rst

 ********************
-Control & Input Data
+Control & input data
 ********************

-Input Data
+Input data
     - :doc:`Input/control`
-          ``Flex_extract`` needs a number of controlling parameters to decide on the behaviour and the actual dataset to be retrieved.
-They are initialized by ``flex_extract`` with their default values and can be overwritten with definitions set in the so called :doc:`Input/control`.
+          ``Flex_extract`` needs a number of controlling parameters to decide on the behaviour and the actual data set to be retrieved.
+They are initialised by ``flex_extract`` with certain default values which can be overwritten with definitions set in the so-called :doc:`Input/control`.

-          To be able to successfully retrieve data from the ECMWF Mars archive it is necessary to understand these parameters and set them to proper and consistent values.
+          For a successfull retrieval of data from the ECMWF MARS archive it is necessary to understand these parameters and to set them to proper and consistent values.
 They are described in :doc:`Input/control_params` section.

-          We also have some :doc:`Input/examples` and description of :doc:`Input/changes` changes to previous versions and downward compatibilities.
+          Furthermore, some :doc:`Input/examples` are provided, and in :doc:`Input/changes` changes to previous versions and downward compatibilities are described.

     - :doc:`Input/ecmwf_env`
-         For ``flex_extract`` it is necessary to be able to reach ECMWF servers in the **remote mode** and the **gateway mode**.
+         ``flex_extract`` needs to be able to reach ECMWF servers in the **remote mode** and the **gateway mode**.
 Therefore a :doc:`Input/ecmwf_env` is created during the installation process.

     - :doc:`Input/templates`
          A number of files which are created by ``flex_extract`` are taken from templates.
-This makes it easy to adapt for example the jobscripts regarding its settings for the batch jobs.
+This makes it easy to adapt, for example, the job scripts with regard to the settings for the batch jobs.